 Nardo di Cione

 Previously known only through a nineteenth-century engraving, this panel was discovered at a country auction in Dorset, England, in March 2000.
-Thanks to the rapid accessibility of images on the Internet, within the course of one day scholars had identified the panel as the missing pinnacle of Nardo di Cione's altarpiece Madonna and Child with Saints Zenobius, John the Baptist, Reparata, and John the Evangelist
+Scholars then identified the panel as the missing pinnacle of Nardo di Cione’s altarpiece Madonna and Child with Saints Zenobius, John the Baptist, Reparata, and John the Evangelist, on view nearby.
+As the pinnacle to the larger panel, Christ Blessing would have been located directly above Madonna and Child with Saints.

 Tempera and tooled gold on panel